Esri/solutions-geoprocessing-toolbox/README.md

 ## Features

 * Specialized geoprocessing models and tools for defense and intelligence analysis including
   * Tools for visibility and range analysis
   * Tools for analyzing the battlefield environment
   * Tools for position analysis

+* Specialized geoprocessing models and tools for emergency management

 * The **common** folder contains shared tools:
   * Military Aspects of Terrain Toolbox
   * Position Analysis Tools